 BlogMoving to Colombia

-Colombia Tourist Entry Rules: How Long Can You Actually Stay?
+Colombia Tourist Entry Rules: How Long Can You Stay?

 Most nationalities arrive in Colombia with 90 days stamped into their passport.
 What nobody mentions upfront is the 180-day annual cap — and what overstaying actually costs you at the airport.